 Number of Hits: if the modified "to hit" roll equals or exceeds the Difficulty Task Number, then the attack hits.
-For each 4 points that the attack exceeds the base target number, an additional hit is scored (not to exceed total number of Ammo Used, except shotguns which can inflict multiple hits from a single shell).
+For each Special Success, an additional hit is scored (not to exceed total number of Ammo Used, except shotguns which can inflict multiple hits from a single shell).